Christian Church (Disciples of Christ): General Ministries

-One highly popular and respected General Agency program is the "Week of Compassion," named for the special offering to fund the program when it began in the 1950s.
-The Week of Compassion is the disaster relief and Third World development agency.
+One highly popular and respected General Agency program is Week of Compassion, named for the special offering to fund the program when it began in the 1950s.
+Week of Compassion is the disaster relief and Third World development agency.
 It works closely with Church World Service and church-related organizations in countries around the world where disasters strike, providing emergency aid.

-The General Church has challenged the entire denomination to work for a 2020 Vision for the first two decades of the 21st Century.
+The General Church has challenged the entire denomination to work for a 2020 Vision for the first two decades of the 21st century.
 Together the denomination is well on the way to achieving its four foci: